cashubtc/eNuts/README.md

 If you are eager to start contributing code right away, we have a list of [good first issues](https://github.com/cashubtc/eNuts/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) that contain bugs which have a relatively limited scope.

-We use GitHub issues and pull requests to keep track of bug reports and contributions from the community.
+We use GitHub [issues](https://github.com/cashubtc/eNuts/issues) and [pull requests](https://github.com/cashubtc/eNuts/pulls) to keep track of bug reports and contributions from the community.
 Pull request have to pass the tests and to be reviewed by a maintainer.

-So make sure to:
+The process of proposing a change to eNuts can be summarized as follows:

+1. Fork the repository and create your branch from `main`
+2. Make the desired changes to the sources and add tests if required.
+3. Ensure the test suite passes, either locally or on CI once you opened a pull request.
-- Run the linter after you made your changes using `npm run lint`
+4. Make sure your code lints with `npm run lint`
-- Run the tests to avoid a failing CI by using `npm run test`
+5. Push the changes to your fork.
+6. Create a pull request to the eNuts repository.
+7. Review and address comments on your pull request.
+8. If changes are requested and addressed, please request a new review to notify reviewers to take another look.

+If all goes well, your pull request will be merged.
+If it is not merged, maintainers will do their best to explain the reason why.

 ## 🚀 Getting started